imaginereplay/replay/docs/SoloStaking.md

 - `genesis.hash` - `0x3daa5a4fc3533a00e087352b4ec51cb82575e1d6e66fd6b1a4047c5d2ea171d0`
 - `chainID` - `77529`

-## 4. Download subchain snapshot
+## 3. Download subchain snapshot

-Please contact admin support@imaginereplay.com or on discord channel #validator-support for the latest snapshot of subchain.
-We are currently working on setting up auto backups
+Please contact admin [support@imaginereplay.com](mailto:support@imaginereplay.com) or on discord channel #validator-support for the latest snapshot of subchain.
+We are currently working on setting up auto backups.

-## 5. Stake to a New Validator
+## 4. Stake to a New Validator

 As a validator you can stake any amount of RPLAY.
 There is no limit on amount of RPLAy as long as the admin/operator wallet holds 20k TFuel and 1000 wTheta.